Margot Frank: Life in hiding

 Margot was sixteen years old when she went into hiding.
 At first she shared a bedroom with Anne, but when Fritz Pfeffer moved in to the Secret Annex in November 1942, Margot slept in her parents' bedroom.
 Margot Frank and her family were only able to live in hiding because four office workers from her father's company were willing to take care of them at the risk of their own lives.
-The helpers were Miep Gies, Bep Voskuijl, Johannes Kleiman and Victor Kugler.
+The helpers were Miep Gies, Bep Voskuijl, Johannes Kleiman and Victor Kugler to whom are added Johannes Hendrik Voskuijl (Bep's father, former warehouse manager and builder of the revolving bookcase) and Jan Gies (Miep's husband).
 There were strict rules so that the employees in the warehouse, visitors to the company and neighbours would not notice nor suspect the eight people in hiding in the Secret Annex.
 Margot and the other people in hiding had to be completely silent during working hours and were not able to use any water.
 During the day, Margot read a lot and like Anne and Peter, she spent much time studying.
 Margot took a correspondence course in Latin, not under her own name, but under the name of Bep Voskuijl, one of the helpers.
-Early in her diary, Anne states that Margot also has a diary.
+Early in her diary, Anne states that Margot also had a diary.

 Arrest and death

-Along with the other occupants of the annex, Margot Frank was arrested by the Sicherheitsdienst on 4 August 1944, and detained in the RSHA headquarters overnight before being taken to a cell in a nearby prison for three days.
+Along with the other occupants of the Annex, Margot Frank was arrested by the Sicherheitsdienst on 4 August 1944, and detained in the RSHA headquarters overnight before being taken to a cell in a nearby prison for three days, the Huis van Bewaring (House of Detention I) on the Weteringschans.
 According to Victor Kugler, while being arrested, Margot was weeping silently.

+It is not known whether an informant or a chance discovery by authorities ended their period of refuge.
+The group, along with Kugler and Kleiman, were arrested by Karl Silberbauer, whose team was usually tasked with investigating financial crimes and not with searching for hidden Jews.
+This element, together with the fact that the officers inspected all the crates, bags and jars before to find the revolving bookcase indicates that perhaps they were not aware about the hiders.
+Miep Gies and Bep Voskuijl were not arrested with the group.
+Gies managed to excuse herself by saying she knew nothing of those in hiding, and Johannes Kleiman gave Voskuijl his wallet with the request to take it to his friend Derk Kollen who had a pharmacy around the corner on the Leliegracht, a pre-arranged signal to inform Kleiman's family that there was a problem, and she was able to leave the building unhindered because no police officers were guarding the outside at that moment.